 The networkx and pyvis libraries are used for generating and visualizing network data, respectively.

-Pyvis is fundamentally a python wrapper around the popular Javascript visJS library.
-Networkx, instead, of is a pretty sophisticated package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+Pyvis is fundamentally a Python wrapper around the popular JavaScript vis.js library.
+Networkx, on the other hand, is a pretty sophisticated package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 >>> from pyvis.network import Network